2AA4-W23/Urbanism-Cities/README.md

 user A4 % java -jar island/island.jar -i input.mesh -o island.mesh -s circle -b tropical -e hills -l 11 -a 5 -r 11 -soil wet -c 5
 ```

+Since A4 is a separate project from A2/A3, I didn't include generator commands as those would be redundant.

 ## Pathfinder

 The Pathfinder project is a sub-project within this repository that provides an implementation of a graph-based algorithm to find the shortest path between two nodes in a graph, as well as a general-purpose Graph ADT that represents nodes and edges and an interface to define the public contract of "finding a path between two nodes."